AccessFayetteville provides numerous ways to stay informed about your local government.

 - Corrugated Cardboard (must be flattened)

-- Paperboard or Chipboard (ex: cereal or detergent boxes, must be flattened and placed in with the cardboard)
+- Paperboard or Chipboard (ex: cereal or shoe boxes, must be flattened and placed in with the cardboard)

 - Plastic bottles #1 (ex: soda, water, shampoo bottles; lids okay)